coriell-research/shiny-apps/README.md

 ## t-test power simulation

 Simulate t-tests for methylation values.
 Used to estimate power and sample sizes for the most simple case of a two sample t-test.

+## inverse regression

+An app to simulate regression and applying inverse regression on methylation aging data